How to Achieve Better Conversion Results

 - You guide their imagination

-If you feel your website requires bit of experience, then check out my other website for conversion optimization service.
-You know?
-All these samples I shared with you, may seem like common sense, but nonetheless, it’s NOT common practice online.
+Perhaps that calls for another blog post, in the meanwhile you can visit this website to see if I have these in place as I suggested to you.
+You know, all these samples I shared with you, may seem like common sense, but nonetheless, it's not common practice online.
 Make your communication friendly, down to earth, after all you are dealing with people just like yourself.
-Because 99% websites don’t need to be professional, they first need to be down to earth and understanding.
+Because 99% websites don't need to be professional, they first need to be down to earth and understanding.